-In regard to establishing a Coordinated Local Aquaculture Management System (CLAMS) should I be licenced I am not averse to working with any other licenced producer towards common goals as envisaged under CLAMS.
+I cannot comment on the development of a Coordinated Local Aquaculture Management System (CLAMS) as there is only my own aquaculture business currently here however I am not averse to working with any other licenced producer towards common goals as envisaged under CLAMS.
 Should that time come I will ask the BIM Regional Officer for advice on CLAMS.